astrafy/dp-dv-example/README.md

 This repository contains the [worked example](https://automate-dv.readthedocs.io/en/latest/worked_example/) from automate_dv package.

-Data Vault 2.0 is a complex data modelling tehcnique and this repository contains imple data in order to grasp at best the different concepts of data vault 2.0
+Data Vault 2.0 is a complex data modelling tehcnique and this repository contains simple data in order to grasp at best the different concepts of Data Vault 2.0.

-We have created different scenarios README files in order to explain each concept with concrete examples

-## Use cases
+## How to get started

+- Make sure to have the following :
-- Initial Load
+    - dbt
-- Delta load with no historic data
-- Delta load with historic data
-- ....
+    - Datavault-UK/automate_dv package
+    - A Snowflake trial account
+- Source data of this demo are available on snowflake
+- We copied them into our BigQuery landing zone project
+- You can update your landing zone reference in models/schema.yml

 ## Landing Zone structure